damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ## Mix HTML + Markdown Markup

-This is something almost "unthinkable" to someone used to regular markdown.
+Mixing HTML markup with markdown is something almost "unthinkable" to someone used to regular markdown.
 And it's all over this document!

 Use the following markup at the beginning of your document: